abhiTronix/vidgear/docs/gears/camgear/usage.md

 ## Using Camgear with Youtube Videos

 CamGear API provides complete support for **Live + Normal YouTube Video frames pipelining**.
-You just have to provide the desired YouTube Video's URL to its `source` parameter and enable `y_tube` parameter.
+All you have to do is to provide the desired YouTube Video's URL to its `source` parameter and enable the `y_tube` parameter.
 The complete usage example is as follows:

 !!! bug "Bug in `opencv-python` library"